 We want our volunteers to feel supported; we don't just ship you off to a foreign country and see you in four months.
 Every volunteer is traveling, living, teaching and exploring with a group of fellow volunteers.
 There might be 4 of you or up to 30 of you in your group, which means instant friends and travel buddies.

 We do our best to choose both head teachers and local coordinators who will follow the standard that we ask of them.
-If for some reason you don't feel like they are meeting your needs, you have a representative at our office in Utah who is eager to help.
+If for some reason you don't feel like they are meeting your needs though, you have a representative at our office in Utah who is eager to help.
 Your ILP representative will be your contact person before departure, but is also there to help you during your experience abroad.

 Small Class Sizes